roman-milk/roman-milk.github.io/revenge-nerd.md

+===

- ****** Revenge of the Nerd: Mom ****** bysilkstockingslover© "Go make supper, Carrie," Elizabeth ordered, thinking she now had a live in maid as well.
+"Go make supper, Carrie," Elizabeth ordered, thinking she now had a live in maid as well.
 "Your brother and I have some catching up to do."

  "Mom," Carrie whined, wanting her ass filled.